 It sounds extreme.
 It is.
 And it works!
 Most people experience greater understanding, acceptance and trust, and they gain a new perspective.

-I’ve done four marathons over the years, including one with my first husband after our divorce, and one with my husband, Ron, before our wedding.
+I’ve done four marathons over the years, including one with my first husband after our divorce, and one with Ron before our wedding.

 Ron thought it would be a good idea to bring photos of his past girlfriends to share.
 Not a good idea!
 He made me laugh a lot though, and the experience gave us a point of reference for how to relate well on a daily basis.